Luchs (tank): Combat history

-One of the few operations in which the Luchs took part on a massive scale (source?) was the Operation Citadel.
+One of the few operations in which the Luchs took part on a massive scale was the Operation Citadel.
 In its course, by August 17, 1943, only 5 tanks remained in an operational state in the 2nd tank reconnaissance company.
 By September 1, out of 29 vehicles, 10 remained in the company in one form or another.
 In these formations the Luchs were used until the end of World War II.